pyiron/pyiron_core/decisions/25-002-collapsed-vs-expanded-for-execution.md

-# Decision 25-002 -- Collapsed and expanded do not impact execution representations
+# Decision 25-002 -- The role of collapsed and expanded in execution flow

 ## Status